Egonif/dotfiles/README.md

 # dotfiles

-Simple installation process for config files
+Simple installation process for configuration files

 ## Installation
 Clone the repository and launch the installation process